cgwire/awesome-cg-vfx-pipeline/README.md

 * [xatlas](https://github.com/jpcy/xatlas) | Fork from [theakla atlas](https://github.com/Thekla/thekla_atlas), it's a library to generate an UV for -example- lightmap uv.

 ### Tools

-*A set of small tools, DCC addons, python library... to complete or add feature on DCC softwares.*
+*A set of small tools, DCC addons, python library... to complete or add feature on DCC software.*

 * [Capsule](https://github.com/Takanu/Capsule) - Blender addon to export, manage and automate to shared between blender and Unreal/Unity or other realtime engine.
 * [Genetic Drawing](https://github.com/anopara/genetic-drawing) - Python library to generate a stylised rendering from an image